What are Shared Short Codes?

 Keyword Competition

 Because the single code is shared across multiple users, the "pool" of available keywords for any business to use becomes limited.
-So for example, if two pizza shops on the same shared code wanted to use the mobile keyword “Slice”, only one of them would be able to.
+So for example, if two pizza shops on the same shared code wanted to use the text keyword "Slice", only one of them would be able to.

 Message Routing